caprazzo/spino/README.md

     System.out.println("database-v1 available at: " + address);
 }
 ```
-### Deactivating an endpoint
+### Deactivating an serviceInstance

-A node can withdraw any endpoint at any time.
+A node can withdraw any serviceInstance at any time.
 ```java
 Spino.deactivateServiceEndpoint("database-v1", "http://db-0:8001");
 ```